Maxident: Release and promotion

-On September 6, 2022, Stray Kids uploaded a two-minute-long trailer to announce their upcoming EP, titled Maxident.
-Directed by Lee Hye-sung, the trailer shows the octet wandering freely several locations of New York City.
+On September 6, 2022, Stray Kids uploaded a two-minute-long trailer to announce Maxident.
+Directed by Lee Hye-sung, the trailer shows the octet wandering freely in several locations of New York City.
 Piano melodies initially accompany the visuals before the music switches to EDM beats as the subway hurtles across the scene.
-Concluding on the rooftop, the trailer shows Hyunjin among the other members receiving a mysterious phone call before differently colored heart-shaped monsters, led by a giant pink one, fall from the sky in front of them, and ending up at a crime scene.
+Concluding on the rooftop, the trailer shows Hyunjin among the other members receiving a mysterious phone call before differently colored heart-shaped monsters, led by a giant pink one, fall from the sky in front of them, and end up at a crime scene.
 Additional ten-second trailers specific to each member were uploaded on September 7 and 8.

-The EP was made available to pre-save and pre-order the same date as the trailer's release.
+The EP was made available to pre-save and pre-order on the same date as the trailer's release.
 The CD came in three editions—a limited "Go" version and two standards, "T-Crush" and "Heart".
 Stray Kids appeared on the digital exclusive and the Collector's Edition Zine covers for Billboard, published on September 8.
 The track listing of the EP was posted on September 13, confirming "Case 143" as the lead single and including "Circus", originally from their Japanese EP of the same name, recorded in Korean.
-Stray Kids held the "Seoul Special (Unveil 11)" shows on September 17 and 18 at KSPO Dome as part of Maniac World Tour.
+Stray Kids held the "Seoul Special (Unveil 11)" shows on September 17 and 18 at KSPO Dome as part of the Maniac World Tour.
 They gave the debut performances of three sub-unit tracks from the EP—"3Racha", "Taste", and "Can't Stop"—along with the Korean version of "Circus".
 A mashup video providing sneak peeks of all tracks also premiered at the shows and was uploaded to the group's social media afterward.